ai10011/ICT105-Lemon-MVP/docs/weekly-logbook.md

 - `screenshots/admin-view.png`

 ## Problems Faced
-- Category mismatches between CSV datasets and HTML dropdown options.
-Fixed by standardizing all dropdowns and CSV files to 5 categories (`Electronics`, `Stationery`, `Personal`, `Clothing`, `Other`).
+- Category mismatches between the CSV datasets and HTML dropdown options were identified.
+This was resolved by standardizing all dropdowns and CSV files to five categories: `Electronics`, `Stationery`, `Personal`, `Clothing`, and `Other`.
-- Navigational header and footer code duplication across prototype pages.
-Resolved by creating a shared component loader (`Shared/components.js`).
+- Navigation header and footer code were duplicated across multiple prototype pages.
+This was resolved by creating a shared component loader (`Shared/components.js`).

 ## Plan for Next Lab
 - Prepare final prototype demonstration, polish responsive design touchpoints, and complete Lab 11 user testing and final presentation slides.